 Living In Costa Rica: Changes I've Made, Struggles I've Faced, And Lessons I've Learned So Far

-It's been eighteen days since I gave up a concrete jungle for the real thing.
+It's been eighteen days since I moved to Costa Rica.
 I'm still amazed by how quickly life can change in just a couple of weeks, or days or even moments.
 My days look drastically different than they did last month.

 Every day used to feel like the continuation of a never ending trip on "It's A Small World".
 A constant headache from perpetual noise.
 An aching desire for stillness in my mind.
 A hunger for newness.
 An internal plea for adventure.
 Desperation gripped me until I made a drastic move and jumped off the ride.
 I didn't know how deep the water beneath me would flow, and if it would catch me in a soft, warm embrace- or deliver a cold shock to my system, bringing me back to life.
 Now that I'm on the other side, I can see that it was a little bit of both.